ValentinChanter/KaraOK/README.md

 Unfortunately, if the computer hosting the api part of the app doesn't have hardware acceleration, the audio separation and vocals to lyrics part will take way more time.

-However, the first time a model is used, both for audio separation and lyrics generation, it will take a long time because it will need to download the model first.
+Besides, the first time a model is used both for audio separation and lyrics generation, it will take a long time because it will need to download the model(s) before processing.

 ### Hardware acceleration is available but unused